911Cellular Blog

 /images/blog/understanding-the-national-incident-management-system.webp

 Being prepared with a structured critical incident management system can mean the difference between chaos and swift recovery.
-The National Incident Management System (NIMS), developed by FEMA, offers an effective, standardized and comprehensive approach to incident management that is flexible enough to fit a variety of sectors and organization sizes and
+The National Incident Management System (NIMS), developed by FEMA, offers an effective, standardized and comprehensive approach to incident management that is flexible enough to fit a variety of sectors, organization sizes and incident types.

 Key Benefits of NIMS for Businesses